EU Children of Peace: Education for children in conflict

-Save the Children’s latest project aimed at educating children in emergencies will see over 16,000 children gain access to basic education, many for the first time.
-It's funded by the European Union’s Children of Peace Initiative and will help thousands of children build their resilience to recover from the effects of a brutal conflict and cope with their lives ahead.
+Save the Children’s latest education project for children in emergencies will see over 16,000 children gain access to basic education, many for the first time.
+It's funded by the European Union’s Children of Peace Initiative and will help thousands of children build their resilience, recover from the effects of a brutal conflict and cope with the challenges to come.

 Education in conflict

-And these children regularly tell us is that what they want most is to go back to school.
+In emergency situations, children tell us that what they want most is to go back to school.
 Today, over 28 million children are out of school in fragile countries and those affected by conflict.

 Each and every child should have the opportunity to receive an education, develop their talents and grow up in peace.